cbcrg/tcoffee/docs/tcoffee_manual.rst

 ****************************
-How good is your alignment ?
+How Good Is Your Alignment ?
 ****************************
 There are three strategies for evaluating your alignment.
 Structure is a killer.
 If you have two structures available for your protein family, you are in an ideal situation and you can use the iRMSD.
 If you don't, you are left with the option of using sequence based methods like the CORE index and the TCS.
 These do pretty well in the CORE regions, but can be limited in the loops.
 Another killer, less often at hand, is the use of functional information.
 If you know some residues MUST be aligned because they are functionally related, you can easily set up an evaluation procedure using T-Coffee.